teambrookvale/teambrookvale.github.io/collections/_articles/facebookpartone.md

 <div class="arttext" style="text-align:justify;" markdown="1">

 Facebook’s Graph API is an intuitive, well-designed interface.
 With powerful tools like the [Graph API Explorer](https://developers.facebook.com/tools/explorer/), it is relatively easy to incorporate into any system, even if no official Facebook library is available for your platform of choice.
 Once you got the hang of it, it's a great system to work with.
 Let's say you know the basics; Graph API poses no difficulty, right?
-Well, not necessarily.
+Not necessarily.
 Let’s look into it!

 ## Breaking changes